FEDERAL DISABILITY LAWYERS

 If you are covered under FERS, you must have worked as a postal employee or a federal civilian employee for at least 18 months.
-To be covered by CSRS, you must have worked as a postal employee or federal civilian employee for five years.
+To be covered by CSRS, you must have worked as a postal employee or federal civilian employee for at least five years.

 You must medically qualify to get federal disability benefits.
 You must have a mental disease or physical injury that prevents you from performing “useful and efficient service” in your current job.
-This means you unable to do a major part of your job.
-And, your disability must be expected to last at least 12 months from the date you file your application.
+This means you are unable to do a major part of your job.
+And your disability must be expected to last at least 12 months from the date you file your application.

 Finally, the agency you work for must state that it could not accommodate your medical condition in the position you are currently working and that it doesn’t have a position at your pay grade open that is close by where you could work with your disability.
 Also, the disability does not have to have happened on the job for you to be eligible.

 This is different from Social Security disability.
 With SSD, you must show you are totally disabled.
-For FERS or CSRS, you only have to show that you can’t do your job because of your disability.
+For FERS or CSRS, you have to show only that you can’t do your job because of your disability.